beacoder/gptel-agent-loop/README.md

 6. **Project initialization**

-   * `gptel-agent-harness-initialize` creates/updates `AGENTS.md` for a project via a dedicated LLM session.
+   * `gptel-agent-harness-commands-initialize` creates/updates `AGENTS.md` for a project via a dedicated LLM session.
    * Uses the initialize prompt from `prompts/initialize.txt`.

 The goal is to make gptel-agent behave more like a reliable coding agent, such as OpenCode.